 8th Amendment Act of 1960 (P.M Jawaharlal Nehru)

 - The reservation of seats for the SCs and STs and special representation for the Anglo-Indians in the Lok Sabha and also in the state legislative assemblies extended for a period of ten years (up to 1970).

 10th Amendment Act of 1961 (P.M Jawaharlal Nehru)

-- Through it incorporated Dadra and Nagar Haveli in the Indian Union.
+- Through it incorporated Dadra and Nagar Haveli into the Indian Union.

 11th Amendment Act of 1961 (P.M Jawaharlal Nehru)

-- by this amendment, the procedure of election of the vice-president Changed
+- With this amendment, the procedure for the election of the vice-president Changed

 by providing for an electoral college instead of a joint meeting of the two Houses of Parliament.